drorsoft/ai-agents-practices/work-proccess/01-idea-honing.md

 Include all relevant requirements, architecture choices, data handling details, error handling strategies, and a testing plan so a developer can immediately begin implementation.
-This will output a pretty solid and straightforward spec that can be handed off to the planning step.
+This will output a solid and straightforward spec that can be handed off to the planning step.
 I like to save it as `spec.md` in the repo.
 ```

 ## Editing the Spec